WikiOpenCite/citescoop-cli/README.md

 # Licensing

-This repo uses the [REUSE](https://reuse.software) standard in order to communicate the correct licence for the file.
-For those unfamiliar with the standard the licence for each file can be found in one of three places.
-The licence will either be in a comment block at the top of the file, in a `.license` file with the same name as the file, or in the dep5 file located in the `.reuse` directory.
-All files committed to this repo must contain valid licencing information or the pull request can not be accepted.
+This repo uses the [REUSE](https://reuse.software) standard in order to communicate the correct license for the file.
+For those unfamiliar with the standard the license for each file can be found in one of three places.
+The license will either be in a comment block at the top of the file, in a `.license` file with the same name as the file, or in the dep5 file located in the `.reuse` directory.
+All files committed to this repo must contain valid licensing information or the pull request can not be accepted.